jkmuthu/newwytnet/docs/en/overview.md

 ## What is WytNet?

+**WytNet.com** is an all-in-one digital platform for a better lifestyle and best workstyle — for individuals and organizations everywhere.

+**Tagline:** *"Get In.
+Get Done."*

+**Mission:** Create a connected digital ecosystem powered by **Speed | Security | Scale**.
+WytNet unifies productivity, social networking, and intelligent automation.

+**Vision:** Build a world where every task, connection, and opportunity happens in one smart environment powered by technology and trust.

+## Technical Foundation

-WytNet is a **white-label, multi-tenant SaaS platform** built on the "Engine" architecture, providing comprehensive tools for building applications, managing content, and creating independent hubs.
-It serves as both a platform and a foundation for creating custom digital experiences.
+WytNet is a **white-label, multi-tenant SaaS platform** built on the "Engine" architecture — a central framework that creates, connects, and controls all components through a modular architecture: **Modules → Apps → Hubs**.

 ## Platform Purpose